 A beginner in cross-country skiing faces a lot of questions.
 He has to choose skis, wear, but one of the hardest questions is one about the bindings.
 It causes a lot of misunderstanding as there are two major cross-country ski bindings systems.
 SNS and NNN are the major letters you will see and need to understand what they mean before you will choose the right bindings and boots.
 Here is our quick guide to Cross-Country Ski Bindings system and difference between SNS and NNN.

 Looking for the right length of your new Nordic skis?
-Check our guide for Nordic Skis.
+Check our easy to use Ski Length Calculator

 SNS and NNN (meaning and difference)